brianhill/loops-and-orbits/README.md

 ### Week 2

 * Physics &amp; Math: The Description of Motions of Objects in 2-D. Projectile Motion.
-Circular Motion.
 Two-Dimensional Acceleration.
+Newton's Universal Theory of Gravitation
 * Computer Science: Continue Discussion of Functions, Scope and Lifetime of Variables.
-Packages.
-Objects.
-Methods.
-Graphics.
-Version Control.
+Libraries.
+Testing.
+Debugging.

 ### Week 3

-* Physics &amp; Math: The Problem of Motion in Two-Dimensions in Newton's Universal Theory of Gravitation (Circular and Elliptical Orbits).
-* Applications: Selection and Formulation of Final Project.
+* Physics, Math & Applications: Circular and Elliptical Orbits.
+Models of Solar Panel Charging, Population Growth, Economic Growth.
-* Computer Science: Testing.
-Capturing Input from Files or from Users.
+* Computer Science: Numpy.
+Runge-Kutta and other Improvememts to Euler and Euler-Cromer Update Methods.
+Objects, Instance Variables, and Methods.

 ### Week 4

-* Physics &amp; Math: Rockets Burns.
-* Applications: Implementation and Presentation of Final Project.
-* Computer Science: Display of Program Output.
+* Final Project: Planning, Selection, Work, and Presentations.

 ## Daily Schedule